Kademi/nodejs-less-server/README.md

 Now the application is installed and can be run within a current terminal session using `node server.js` command (this should only be used for debugging purposes).

-To install the application as a daemon using previously installed PM2 package type in the following (this will also start the app):
+To install the application as a daemon using previously installed PM2 package, type in the following (this will also start the app):

 ```bash
 PORT=80 pm2 start server.js -n nodejs-less-server